 Inland Rail's construction supports thousands of local jobs and brings skilled workers to towns along the alignment, temporarily increasing their population and increasing demand on local services such as telecommunications.

-To offset this increased demand, ARTC Inland Rail may work with its contractors to boost telecommunication capacity at existing sites during construction.
+To offset this increased demand, ARTC works with its contractors to boost telecommunication capacity at existing sites during construction.
 The solutions to boost regional telecommunication capacity may include:

 - temporary mobile boosters established in proximity of workers camps and construction sites

 - enhancements to existing mobile towers